LewisJEllis/awesome-lua/readme.md

 ### Web Platforms
 - [OpenResty](http://openresty.org/) - A fast and scalable web application platform created by extending Nginx with Lua.
 Today's de-facto Lua web platform, used heavily by Cloudflare, Taobao, Tencent, and others.
 - [turbo](http://www.turbolua.org/) - Event-driven, non-blocking, LuaJIT-based framework inspired by Tornado.
+- [Kepler Project](http://www.keplerproject.org/) - A collection of web-oriented projects using a common set of standards and components.

 ### OpenResty